High-Quality Jewelry Tumbling Media Manufacturer from China

 LC-13 is the mild vibratory finishing media used with plastic media and ceramic media with pH=8.

-HM-3 is an acidic polishing compound that is polishing precious metal like gold and silver.
+HM-3 is an acidic polishing compound that is used for polishing precious metal like gold and silver.

 HM-P is a polishing paste that used together with walnut shell tumbling media.